gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 My lantern cracked on the stones.
 The *iyemnelili* snapped its tail at me, striking my spear.
 I twisted it around somehow and thrust up under its jaw, still screaming.
-Its barbed head hit soft flesh.
+The barbed head hit soft flesh.
 Instead of rearing back, the *iyemnelili* let go of my leg with one claw and clamped it around my ankle.
 I screamed again as it ground through flesh, through tendon, through bone.
 Its claw pincered shut.
-It had cut my foot right off.
+It had cut my foot off.

 I twisted my spear, driving its head deeper into the creature.
 My world was nothing but the pain in my leg and my arms pushing the spear up through the underside of the *iyemnelili*'s jaw.

 I twisted it again.
 Something tore.
 Something burning wet splattered on my hands.
-The *iyemnelili* pulled back, tearing my spear from my hands.
+The *iyemnelili* pulled back, pulling my spear from my hands.
 As the light from the broken dayglass in my lantern died away, it clutched the haft of my spear in its claws and pulled.
-Clumps of flesh clung to its barbed head as it came out.
+Clumps of flesh clung to the barbs as it came out.
 The *iyemnelili* staggered sideways as if drunk and then toppled over.
 Its legs clattered against the stones a moment and were still.

 It was dead, but I was dead too.
 I knew it, but I untied the rope that held my pants on and twisted it around my leg just below my knee.
 I used my knife